Vulnerable Person Registry

 The Vulnerable Person Registry (the “Registry”) is a voluntary service offered by the Saskatoon Police Service for the City of Saskatoon.
 The Registry allows anyone who can legally make decisions for a Vulnerable Person who is unable to provide their own consent or is a minor, or a Vulnerable Person themselves, to submit critical information to the Saskatoon Police Service that may be used during situations requiring police interactions.
 This Registry allows police quick access to critical information about a registered Vulnerable Person (a “Registrant”).

 The Registry is only available in English at this time.

 You will have the option to place a static cling window decal at your residence and/or in your vehicle.
 This will alert police that there is a Vulnerable Person occupant who participates in the registry.
-In order to obtain your decal, you must show a copy of your Registry confirmation to our partner Autism Services of Saskatoon, 209 Fairmont Drive, Saskatoon (306) 665-7013.
+In order to obtain your decal, you must show a copy of your Registry confirmation to the Saskatoon Police Service, Service Center at 76 25th Street East.

 Definition of Vulnerable Person

 A Vulnerable Person is defined as a person who due to a medical, mental health or physical condition, may exhibit patterns of behaviour that may pose a danger to themselves or to others.
 This could include an inclination to wander; the inability to communicate; fascinations or attractions (water, construction sites etc.); and social responses (fear of strangers, aggression).